yuanjing-ma/RioNorm2_simulation/README.md

 We explore two simulation settings which are based on different distributions:

 -The first one is adopted from the simulation setting B in McMurdie and Holmes (2014), which is based on Multinomial distribution.
-The simulation and evaluation codes for RioNorm2 and all other compared methods are saved under Multinomial folder.
+The simulation and evaluation codes for RioNorm2 and all other compared methods are saved under Multinomial/ folder.

   - Main files: